 Hari has deep and expansive field experience at the front-lines of sustainability.
 Starting with coastal and marine projects in Portugal, Barbados, Malaysia, the Maldives and Cuba he later led the monitoring and evaluation function at Conservation International where he oversaw (and got to see!) over 150 projects in 45 countries around the world.
-Working with communities on the ground was deeply fulfilling but Hari always felt that something was missing.
+Working with communities on the ground was deeply fulfilling but Hari always felt that something was lacking.
 The constant scrambling for philanthropy meant that good people couldn’t do enough good work, and he saw firsthand that the magnitude of the sustainability challenge could not be addressed through donations alone.
-In September 2012, he decided to trade in his SCUBA gear for a business suit and founded EcoAdvisors, a consulting firm with a specific focus on enduring sustainability solutions through philanthropy and corporate operations and culture change.
-The firm has since built a diverse portfolio of work and network of partners, which are described through these pages.
+In September 2012, he decided to trade in his SCUBA gear for a business suit and founded EcoAdvisors, a consulting firm with a specific focus on enduring sustainability solutions through philanthropy, corporate operations, investment and culture change.
+The firm has since built a diverse portfolio of work, network of partners and roster of consultants, which are described through these pages.
+To date, EcoAdvisors has engaged in over 300 large-scale projects and influenced over U$1B in sustainability capital.
 Hari holds a BSc in Biology from McGill University and an MSc in Geography (Distinction) from Oxford University.
-He currently sits on the Boards of the Nova Scotia Nature Trust, The Oceanic Society and the Valdivian Coastal Reserve Trust, and is on the High Level Advisory Committee to the President of Colombia for Colombia Sostenible.
+He currently sits on the Boards of the Nova Scotia Nature Trust, The Oceanic Society and the Valdivian Coastal Reserve Trust, La Minga, Ecuador Azul and is on the High Level Advisory Committee to the President for Colombia Sostenible.
 Hari presents at popular and academic settings worldwide, largely about his luck stumbling into the sustainability field and the interface of business and positive societal impact.
 Even though he now rarely wears them, you should ask him about his beads.